DrOldGuy/annotations-and-reflection/README.md

 ### The predictResults() method

 This method simply calls predictResult() once for each of the result methods.
-A mix of Lambda expressions and method references are used for the four result methods.
+A mix of Lambda expressions and method references are used for the result methods.

 ### The extractCandidate() method